Confederate statue to stay as East Feliciana Police Jury rejects proposal to remove it

 East Feliciana Parish officials have also grown concerned with recent unrest that's seen protesters in other cities, including in New Orleans, forcibly remove statues with ties to the Confederacy, slavery or colonialism.

-Jody Moreau, the East Feliciana Parish homeland security director, had citing worries the courthouse statue could be targeted and toppled.
+Jody Moreau, the East Feliciana Parish homeland security director, had cited worries the courthouse statue could be targeted and toppled.

 Other municipalities across the country have begun mulling or even taking action on removing Confederate and other monuments.